 Please note, no travel arrangements or purchases should be made prior to receiving official approval to travel or approval for funding assistance by the Office of Student Affairs.
 For those students receiving approval for funding assistance, within two weeks after the meeting or conference, the student must complete and submit the Conference/Travel Reimbursement Request Form, along with original receipts, to receive reimbursement from the Office of Student Affairs.
 Students will be reimbursed only up to the approved funding amount.
-Furthermore, any student who chooses to attend a professional meeting or conference but did not receive prior approval from the Office of Academic Affairs and the Office of Student Affairs will not be eligible to receive funding from a student organization/club/fraternity or the Office of Student Affairs.
+Furthermore, any student who chooses to attend a professional meeting or conference but did not receive prior approval from the Office of Academic Affairs and the Office of Student Affairs.
 The student will be solely responsible for providing his or her own funding for the conference or meeting.
 Students who knowingly submit falsified documentation for receipts or request reimbursement for travel that has been reimbursed or provided for by the professional organization or the student organization will be in violation of the Honor Code and will be subject to a review of the circumstances by the Professional and Academic Standards Committee (PASC).